-Recent exhibitions include Obsidian Ladder, curated by Olivia Marciano, Marciano Art Foundation, Los Angeles; Lengua Llorona, Copenhagen Contemporary, Denmark; Piedra Quemada, Belvedere Museum, Vienna; Cell Echo, Yuz Museum, Shanghai; Lengua de Bartolina Sisa, Travesia Cuatro Madrid; Jaguar and electric Eels, Julia Stoschek Collection, Berlin; Scar Cymbals, Zabludowicz Collection, London; Surrogate Painteen, Peres Project, Berlin; Ice Chrysocolla, Cabaret der Künstler – Zunfthaus Voltaire, Manifesta 11, Zurich; Poly Styrene’s Braces, curated by Anne Barlow, Art in General, New York; in collaboration with kim?, Con-temporary Art Centre, Riga, Latvia and Sade Room (formerly reclusi- ve), Moma PS1, New York.
+Recent exhibitions include Obsidian Ladder, curated by Olivia Marciano, Marciano Art Foundation, Los Angeles, United States; Lengua Llorona, Copenhagen Contemporary, Denmark; Piedra Quemada, Belvedere Museum, Vienna, Austria; Cell Echo, Yuz Museum, Shanghai, China; Lengua de Bartolina Sisa, Travesía Cuatro Madrid, Spain; Jaguar and electric Eels, Julia Stoschek Collection, Berlin, Germany; Scar Cymbals, Zabludowicz Collection, London, United Kingdom; Surrogate Painteen, Peres Project, Berlin, Germany; Ice Chrysocolla, Cabaret der Künstler – Zunfthaus Voltaire, Manifesta 11, Zurich, Switzerland; Poly Styrene’s Braces, curated by Anne Barlow, Art in General, New York, United States; In collaboration with kim?, Contemporary Art Centre, Riga, Latvia and Sade Room (formerly reclusive), Moma PS1, New York, United States.

-She is included in numerous international collections: Collections Solomon R. Guggenheim Collection, New York, US; Zabludowicz Collection, London, UK; B.LA Foundation, Vienna, AT; Espacio 1414/Berezdivin Collection, Santurce, PR; Marciano Art Foundation, Los Angeles, US; Rubell Family Collection, Miami, US; Sifang Art Museum, Nanjing, CN; Yuz Museum, Shanghai, CN, among others.
+She is included in numerous international collections: Collections Solomon R. Guggenheim Collection, New York, United States; Zabludowicz Collection, London, United Kingdom; B.LA Foundation, Vienna, Austria; Espacio 1414/Berezdivin Collection, Santurce, Puerto Rico; Marciano Art Foundation, Los Angeles, United States; Rubell Family Collection, Miami, United States; Sifang Art Museum, Nanjing, China; Yuz Museum, Shanghai, China, among others.

 ARSENIC, CENTRE D’ART SCÉNIQUE CONTEMPORAIN, LAUSANNE | DONNA HUANCA